stanichor/stanichor.github.io/_posts/2025-06-19-empathizing-systemizing-theory.md

 - Social Difficulties
 - “Jockyness”

-Only the Technical Interests factor is strongly sex-differentiated.
-This supports my observations above.
+Only the Technical Interests factor is strongly sex-differentiated, consistent with my observations above.

 ---